-School officials have become more concerned about student safety, in part as a result of high-profile school shootings.
-School security measures have increased since the Columbine High School shooting in 1999 with nearly 100 percent of schools serving 12- to 18-year-olds using at least one safety or security measure.
+Since the Columbine High School shooting in 1999, school security measures have increased with nearly 100 percent of schools serving 12- to 18-year-olds using at least one safety or security measure.
 This includes locked doors, security cameras, hallway supervision, controlled building access, metal detectors, and locker checks.
-However, school use of these measures varies by factors such as population served and location.
+However, the use of these safety measures varies by school population and location.

 To learn more, visit the following pages for information and resources produced or sponsored by the Office of Justice Programs and other federal sources: